Sovereignty as a Structural Force

 When Diffusion Becomes Strategically Incentivized

-Public analysis of artificial intelligence competition often assumes a commercial framework.
-Firms invest.
-Firms compete.
-Firms win or lose.
-Market share shifts accordingly.
+Public analysis of artificial intelligence competition often assumes a commercial framework: firms invest, firms compete, firms win or lose, and market share shifts accordingly.

 Large language models are increasingly perceived not merely as products, but as infrastructure.
-Infrastructure operates under a different logic.
-It does not exist only within markets.
-It exists within jurisdictions.
+Infrastructure operates under a different logic because it does not exist only within markets.
+It also exists within jurisdictions.

 Once a technology becomes strategically significant, sovereignty enters the equation.